 Risk Legacy: Customization Is Key

-Why playing Risk Legacy?
+Why would you play Risk Legacy?
 The original Risk game is definitely straightforward in its rules and general setup.
 Even the different websites where you can play Risk online don’t differ too much from the original Risk game.
 You simply select an army, place your troops on various parts of the game board, deal out the cards between yourself and your friends, and you begin to play.
-There is nothing too unorthodox attached to the original Risk game, but what if you wanted to play a Risk variant that consistently threw the rules out the window and kept changing as the campaign progressed?
+There is nothing too unorthodox about the original Risk game.
+But what if you wanted to play a Risk variant that consistently threw the rules out the window and kept changing as the campaign progressed?
 Now that would be fun.
 This is where you would take a look at playing Risk Legacy.

 The main campaign of Risk Legacy is typically made up of 15 games being played.
 Whoever has the most success in the majority of 15 games will be declared the winner of the campaign.